It can be a daunting experience when it comes to managing a deceased estate, especially for people who are still grieving the loss of a loved one.

 What is probate?

 The three types of grant of representations are grant of probate, letters of administration with will annexed and letters of administration.
-This depends on whether a valid original can be produced by the applicant.

 Grant of probate